timbeaudet/knowledge_base/faq/today.md

   - Get the selected rocket car remembering last session.
 - Create an XP / points bar that gives players some form of progression.
   - May need to note how early the game is in development to also reset progression whenever desired.
-- Meetings with Ultimate Games to make Rally of Rockets great.

 ## Then later, probably NOT working on Eggcelerate! this evening, but if I do